maxbildner/coinspace/README.md

 ```

 ### Cryptocurrency Search Bar
 Users can search for cryptocurrencies by either symbol (ex.
 BTC) or name (Bitcoin).
-Since less than 100 currencies are stored, no database is quered.
+Since less than 100 currencies are stored, no database is queried.
 All search is done on the front end.
 The search algorithm is in O(N) time, where N is the number of currencies to search.

 ### Portfolio and Currency Price Data Visualization
+Coinspace has support for viewing price data in multiple timeframes (daily, weekly, monthly, yearly) for 17 different cryptocurrencies.
+I used [Cryptocompare](https://www.cryptocompare.com/coins/guides/how-to-use-our-api/) all of the currency price, volume, and market cap data.
+Recharts (Javascript Library) was used to render the charts which can be seen below:

 ### News